VadymSachenko/TechWriteIt/blog/2023-09-07-docs-as-code-methodology-and-advantages.md

 **Late inclusion**: Documentation is typically considered a separate and often secondary task.
 It's often addressed toward the end of the project when time constraints may lead to rushed and incomplete content.

-Static Nature: Traditional documentation is often static, with limited interactivity and responsiveness to changes in the project.
+**Static nature**: Traditional documentation is often static, with limited interactivity and responsiveness to changes in the project.
 It may not adapt well to dynamic and agile project environments.

 **Silos**: Collaboration between developers, technical writers, and other stakeholders can be fragmented.
 This can result in misunderstandings, miscommunication, and errors in the documentation.